AAlexDing/AAlexDing/README.md

-I'm an architect from China
+I'm an architect from China.

 **About me**